antoineandrieu/meteor-deb/README.md

 dedicated Unix users and groups will be created and your distribution's default init system will start and monitor the process.

-`node-deb` uses sane defaults, so the only thing you need to add to your `package.json` is the app/cli entrypoint.
+`meteor-deb` uses sane defaults, so the only thing you need to add to your `package.json` is the app/cli entrypoint.
 However, if you don't like these, there are two options for overrides: command line options, or the JSON object `node_deb` at the top level of your `package.json`.
-A full explanation of the different options can be found by running `node-deb --help`.
+A full explanation of the different options can be found by running `meteor-deb --help`.

 By default, if any of the following files exist, they will be included in the Debian package: `package.json`, `npm-shrinkwrap.json` and `package-lock.json`.

 For example, here are some sample `node_deb` overrides.
-The full list can be found by running `node-deb --list-json-overrides`.
+The full list can be found by running `meteor-deb --list-json-overrides`.

 ```json
 {